Convergence and error propagation results on a linear iterative unfolding method: Acknowledgments

-I would like to thank Tam\'as Matolcsi for reading the manuscript and for valuable discussions.
-I also thank Dezs\H{o} Varga for discussions on the physical applications and on the relevance of error propagation formulae, in particular for the systematic errors.
-This work was supported by the Momentum (`Lend\"ulet') program of the Hungarian Academy of Sciences.
+The author would like to thank to Tam\'as Matolcsi for valuable comments and for reading various versions of the manuscript, furthermore to Dezs\H{o} Varga for discussions on the physical applications and on the relevance of error propagation formulae, in particular for the systematic errors.
+This work was supported in part by the Momentum (`Lend\"ulet') program of the Hungarian Academy of Sciences under the grant number LP2013-60.
+The author would also like to acknowledge the support of the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.